fversnel/UnityExecutionOrder/README.md

 You can add multiple DependsOn attributes on the same class.

 In the Unity editor make sure to add the `DependencyBasedMonoBehaviourInitialization` to your `GameObject` otherwise initialization will not be performed at all.
+Also, add the _DependencyCache prefab to the game.

+Dependency Graphs are cached.

 ## Limitations

  - Currently only works for components referencing each other inside a single GameObject.
- - Implementation is probably slow as dependency graphs are not yet cached or anything.